PhilippHGerber/textf/README.md

 ### About the Name

 The name "Textf" is inspired by the C standard library function `printf` (print formatted), which formats text and writes it to standard output.
-Similarly, Textf (Text formatted) provides simple, efficient text formatting for Flutter applications.
+Similarly, `Textf` (Text formatted) provides simple, efficient text formatting for Flutter applications.

-### Why Textf?
+### Why Text*f*?

-- **Lightweight** - Significantly smaller and faster than full Markdown packages
+* **Lightweight** – Significantly smaller and faster than full Markdown packages
-- **Performance-focused** - Optimized for speed and memory efficiency
+* **Performance-focused** – Optimized for speed and memory efficiency
-- **Flutter-friendly** - Familiar API that mirrors Flutter's standard Text widget
+* **Flutter-native** – Uses the familiar Text API for seamless integration
-- **Minimal dependencies** - No external packages required
+* **Zero dependencies** – No external packages required
-- **Link support** - Interactive links with customizable styling and hover effects
+* **Interactive links** – Built-in link support with customizable styles and hover effects

 Perfect for chat applications, comment sections, UI elements, and any scenario where simple inline formatting is all you need.